-The Sue Lehmann Excellence in Teacher Leadership Award celebrates outstanding teacher leaders who are pursuing systems change in order to expand opportunities for students.
+The Sue Lehmann Excellence in Teacher Leadership Award celebrates outstanding teacher leaders achieving excellent outcomes in the classroom and pursuing systems change to expand opportunities for all children.

 About the Sue Lehmann Award